getify/You-Dont-Know-JS/scope-closures/ch3.md

 ### Browser "Window"

-With resepct to treatment of the global scope, the most *pure* (not completely!) environment JS can be run in is as a standalone .js file loaded in a web page environment in a browser.
+With respect to treatment of the global scope, the most *pure* (not completely!) environment JS can be run in is as a standalone .js file loaded in a web page environment in a browser.
 I don't mean "pure" as in nothing automatically added -- lots may be added! -- but rather in terms of minimal intrusion on the code or interference with its behavior.

 Consider this simple .js file: